MountCloud/springboot-framework/README.md

-#English
+# English

-##Description
+## Description

-&ensp;&ensp;The springboot version used by this framework is 1.5.9.RELEASE.
+&ensp;&ensp;The framework has not been completely split and will be released after the split is completed.The springboot version used by this framework is 1.5.9.RELEASE.
 This framework encapsulates mongodb and mybatis.
 You can use this framework to quickly build a springboot application.

 Features: